-- Submit an application for admission to the College.
-Applications are available online at abtech. edu or in paper format in the K. Ray Bailey Student Services Center.
-The preferred method of submission is electronic. - Upon receipt of a completed College Foundation of North Carolina (CFNC) application for admission, staff verifies all data for the applicant in the student file in the NCCCS Colleague computer system. - 3.
-Students, who have not attended for two consecutive semesters, excluding summer, will be reverted to the unclassified status. - 4.
-An electronic file is made for each applicant and all additional supporting documents are linked to this file. - 5.
+Submit an application for admission to the College.
+Applications are available online at abtech.edu or in paper format in the K. Ray Bailey Student Services Center.
+The preferred method of submission is electronic.

+- 2. Upon receipt of a completed College Foundation of North Carolina (CFNC) application for admission, staff verifies all data for the applicant in the student file in the NCCCS Colleague computer system. - 3.
+An electronic file is made for each applicant and all additional supporting documents are linked to this file. - 4.
 Students who want to declare an academic program (classified students) must do the following: - a.
 Submit transcripts from other colleges attended if transfer credit is desired.
 Applicants with prior college credit may not need to take the placement assessment.